jakobzhao/geog371/labs/lab06/readme.md

 For deliverable, you will need to create a 3d thematic map similiar to the one I show above.
 You will need to
 - Create a repository on github to host this 3d thematic map application.
-- Use another basemap instead of the current mapbox dark basemap. (**10 POINTS**)
+- Use another basemap instead of the current mapbox dark basemap. (**1 POINT**)
-- Change the color ramp of the entities. (**15 POINTS**)
+- Change the color ramp of the entities. (**1.5 POINT**)
-- An updated version of the credits. ***Remember, only credit your portion of the work.*** (**10 POINTS**)
+- An updated version of the credits. ***Remember, only credit your portion of the work.*** (**1 POINT**)
 - In the `readme.md` file, please answer the following question with real cases. - From an application perspective, what scenario do you think is more appropriate to use a 2D web map (e.g., leaflet), and is more appropriate to use a 3D virtual globe?
-For example, you can find some web mapping applications, and compare why they selected a 2D or 3D layout.  (**15 POINTS**)
+For example, you can find some web mapping applications, and compare why they selected a 2D or 3D layout.  (**1.5 POINTS**)

 The structure of your github repository should like something below.